Joint CFO-Channel Estimation under Strong Inter-Cell Interference for Low-Altitude Radio Mapping: Conclusion

 \section{Conclusion}

-This work proposed a successive waveform reconstruction and cancellation framework for constructing per-cell per-beam low-altitude radio maps from 5G \ac{nr} \ac{ss} burst sets.
-To support effective reconstruction and cancellation, we introduced the \ac{cfo}-coherent block and developed a joint \ac{cfo}-channel estimator that coherently aggregates multiple \acpl{ssb} during the \ac{cfo}-coherent block, together with closed-form accuracy scaling laws that relate estimation performance to \ac{uav} speed, motion geometry, burst periodicity, and the length of the \ac{cfo}-coherent block.
+This work proposed a multi-block \ac{cfo}-channel estimation algorithm for constructing per-cell per-beam low-altitude radio maps from synchronization signals.
+The \ac{crlb} analysis shows that the estimation error variance is determined by the aggregated \ac{sinr} across coherent blocks, and decreases with the number of usable blocks and with a smaller consumed kinematic budget.
+These results suggest that the proposed method is particularly well-suited to future multi-beam systems, while also providing useful guidelines on the platform kinematics required for accurate radio-map measurements.
 Simulations showed that the proposed method can detect and estimate synchronization signals at \ac{sinr} levels down to $-30~\text{dB}$.
 Field measurements with a \ac{uav}-mounted receiver confirmed that the proposed method can reliably obtain per-cell per-beam low-altitude radio maps and revealed that, despite strong received power, the measured \ac{sinr} rarely exceeds $10~\text{dB}$.
 These results provide a fundamental basis for the design of aerial communication systems and highlight the critical need for interference-aware design and optimization of terrestrial deployments to support future low-altitude aerial services.

 \appendices